pytorch/rfcs/RFC-0021-Distributed-Pipeline-Parallel-Technical.md

 |Approach 6	|multi	|interp	|FF	|local?	|manual? (graph?)	|local?	|async?	|X	|X	|	|

 ### Decision - Approach 3 with Modifications

+**NOTE**: Based on feedback on this RFC, we are currently reconsidering this design and will update this section accordingly as we hash out the details.

 After deliberation, we want to build the API with the least complexity, at least initially.
 We will modify/build the API in FairScale experimental with a few modifications: